Facebook Pixel Prime vs Zoom Lenses: Which Lens Type Is Best?

 Primes versus zooms Sigma 20mm

-There are hundreds of prime lenses available on the camera market, designed for DSLRs and mirrorless cameras, and these range from wide-angle and standard primes (e.g., the 24mm and 50mm primes I mentioned above) to telephoto and super-telephoto primes (e.g., a 400mm prime).
+There are hundreds of prime lenses available on the camera market, designed for DSLRs and mirrorless cameras, and these range from wide-angle and standard primes (e.g., the 24mm and 50mm primes) to telephoto and super-telephoto primes (e.g., 300mm, 400mm, 500mm, and 600mm primes).

 What is a zoom lens?

-A zoom lens offers a variable range of focal lengths; in other words, you can use a series of focal lengths without switching lenses.
+A zoom lens offers a range of focal lengths in a single package.
 Common zoom lenses include the 24-70mm zoom, the 16-35mm zoom, and the 70-200mm zoom.

 Primes versus zooms tamron 18 200mm

-This is a multipurpose zoom, which features a focal length spanning from 18mm to 200mm.
+This is a multipurpose zoom, which features a focal-length range spanning from 18mm to 200mm.

 When using a zoom, you can magnify your subject – that is, zoom in – without adjusting your position.
 Simply turn the zoom ring on your lens, and your subject will occupy more (or less, if you zoom out!) of the frame.